zot/libp2p-websocket/README.md

 ## NOTE: THIS IS A WORK IN PROGRESS

 # LICENSE AND COPYRIGHT
-Copyright 2020 Bill Burdick.
+Copyright (c) 2020, William R. Burdick Jr., Roy Riggs, and TEAM CTHLUHU.
 All rights reserved.
 Use of this source code is governed by an MIT-style license that can be found in the LICENSE file.